saad3645/opsworks-play-cookbooks/README.md

 Chef cookbook for deploying applications written with [Play framework](http://www.playframework.com/) on Amazon's AWS [OpsWorks](http://aws.amazon.com/opsworks/).
 Play applications are deployed as services.
 Attributes can be configured to customize installation and deployment.

 This cookbook is experimental and a work in progress until otherwise mentioned.
-Please test vigorously if you use this in a production app.
+Please test vigorously if you use this in a production environment.
 Otherwise Bon Appétit. :)

 ## Platform